Shower the people you love with love.

 More: Learn how to dress up your drinks with cocktail garnishes.

-Shower brunches special occasions, so play up the celebration decor.
+Shower brunches are special occasions, so play up the celebration decor.

 - If you know the color scheme chosen by the spouse- or parent-to-be, express it with balloons, streamers, banners, plates, napkins, etc. Raid a party store for color-coordinated paper lanterns, straws, and other extras.
 If the honorees don't have a particular color scheme, you can't go wrong with lots of white combined with one or two compatible colors.

-- Use flat trays and cake stands to display party food at different heights.
+- Use trays and cake stands to display party food at different heights.

 - Dress up serving plates with edible blossoms and fresh herbs.

 - Choose a visual focal point for your food buffet.
 It could be a centerpiece cake or a flower arrangement that pulls all of the decoration details together.

 - If you have the time and budget, coordinate the invitations, thank-you notes, and party favors around the same visual theme.

 - Create a fun hashtag you and your friends can use for all those party photos you'll be sharing on Instagram.
 Keep it easy to remember, and display it prominently.